manda-linda/tempura/src/typeahead/docs/readme.md

+##GHS-Typeahead

-Typeahead is a AngularJS version of [Bootstrap v2's typeahead plugin](http://getbootstrap.com/2.3.2/javascript.html#typeahead).
+is a modified version of Angular Bootstraps' typeahead.
 This directive can be used to quickly create elegant typeaheads with any form text input.

 It is very well integrated into AngularJS as it uses a subset of the